wpmetabox/docsv2/docs/tutorials/create-recipe-mb-views.md

 ![Newly created custom fields in the post editor](https://i.imgur.com/CW1s8Jk.png)

-## Step 3: Display recipe information on frontend
+## 3. Displaying recipe information on frontend

 I’m going to display the recipe information saved in custom fields into this section on the singular post page.